The0zzy/bf2042-portal-snippet-plugin/README.md

 Such code can be obtained by using the `Copy to Clipboard` function of the [Battlefield Portal Browser Extension](https://github.com/LennardF1989/BF2042-Portal-Extensions).

 ![editDialog](docs/images/editDialog.png "editDialog")

+### Export and Import Plugin Data

+You can export and import the configured favourites and your private snippets.
+This can be done by clicking the according icon in the top-right of the manage dialog.
+The export will create a JSON file with the according data.
+When you import this file, it will remove your current favourites and private snippets before loading the ones from the file.

 ## Contribute Predefined Snippets